Netabolics/model/README.md

 | | | enzymatic catalysis | biosynthesis, energy metabolism |
 | | | intercompartmental transport | transmembrane, carrier/channel-mediated |

-(\*) Reservoir compartment as source/sink, i.e., supplying/accepting substances to/from the system.
+(\*) Reservoir compartment as source/sink, i.e., supplying/accepting substances to/from the environment.

 (\*\*) As total molecular species (corresponding to the number of ODEs).
 This exceeds the number of unique molecular species because many of them exist in different states (e.g., phosphorylated vs dephosphorylated proteins) and/or in different compartments.